Guilt: Only one of the many reason why women need mentors

 Many HR policies focus on the practical aspects of encouraging women to return to work which is clearly operationally necessary.
 But I was heartened to read that organisations such as Accenture, Azda ( which has recently launched a Mum2Mum Programme) Goldman Sachs, Citi-Bank, Sky and others, are introducing mentoring programmes for expectant mothers matched with more senior women, who are also mothers.

 Unfortunately, these initiatives quite often stop within a year.
-What I would like to see is an extension of these programmes so that women mentor each other through this entire critical phase in life (which is indeed only a phase) which can last longer, so that the leak in the female talent pipeline is stemmed.
+What I would like to see is an extension of these programmes so that women mentor each other through this entire critical phase in life (which is indeed only a phase) which can last longer.
+This will help stem the leak in the female talent pipeline.
 Women look for mentors generally amongst their peers and the dearth of female senior managers very often makes it challenging for many to find one within their own organisations.

 Women (and men too) should be looking for new ways forward without the necessity of harsh compromises, where organisations are also the ultimate losers.